 We follow a consistent timeline for each higher cap application cycle.
 Dates listed here are approximate.

 * Councils are not required to complete this step.
-The ‘intention to notify’ date is intended to help smooth the application process by providing councils early advice and support.
+But notifying us helps us give councils early advice and support.